D7039E-E7032E/Project-Report/README.md

 ### 5.1 Simulation
 <p>
   Gazebo publishes an odometry frame.
-This was less than ideal for the purpose of testing SLAM algorithms in a realistic manner as the SLAM should solve this problem.
+This was less than ideal to test SLAM algorithms in a realistic manner as the SLAM should solve this problem.
 It proved very difficult to disable the odometry frame from being published.
 Remapping the frame published from Cartographer also showed to have less than ideal results as nodes would not connect as they were expected to.
 The reason for this was not found.

 <p>